tomjaguarpaw/tilapia/README.md

 becomes *easier*: our aim is that they feel pleased that their project is being discussed or addressed by Tilapia, not threatened.

-What is Tilapia not?
+What Tilapia does not intend to do.
 We are not going to add new functionality to any tools or libraries.
 Authors and maintainers already do a great job of that.
 We are not going to teach Haskell.
 There are good resources for that already.

 ## Examples